The Big Problem ≠ The Solution. The Solution = Let It Be

 The Big Problem ≠ The Solution.
-The Solution = Let It Be (aka The Big Problem Does Not Equal the Solution, The Solution Equals Let It Be) is an album by Crispin Glover which was recorded by Barnes and Barnes.
-The liner notes state that if you discover what "The Big Problem" is, then you can call (213) 464-5053 to tell Glover what you think it is.
+The Solution = Let It Be. is an album by Crispin Glover which was recorded by Barnes and Barnes.
+The liner notes state that if one discovers what "The Big Problem" is, then they can call (213) 464-5053 to tell Glover what they think it is.
 As of June 2007, the phone number has been disconnected.